theupdateframework/taps/candidate-snapshot-merkle-tap.md

 ("merkle_root": ROOT_HASH)
 ```

-Where `ROOT_HASH` is the hash of the Merkle tree root.
+Where `ROOT_HASH` is the hash of the Merkle tree's root node.

 Note that snapshot Merkle metadata files do not need to be signed by a snapshot
 key because the path information will be verified based on the Merkle root